 As with other assignments in CJS 101, late research papers will not be accepted under any circumstances.
 You will receive no credit if you turn your paper in late.
 However, if you do not turn it in at all, you cannot pass the class.

 Content of the paper

-1. It must contain at least ten years of data (it can include
+1. It must contain at least the ten most recent years of data (it can include

 more) presented as either a graph or a table.
 Those must be the most recent ten

 years of data available.
 Contact the instructor if ten years of data are not